 What fees do you charge?

-During negotiation of the loan and before closing, borrowers are assessed a non-refundable application fee of $1000.
+During negotiation of the loan and before closing, borrowers are assessed a non-refundable application deposit of $1000.
 This fee is paid after all terms are agreed upon and the loan is approved.
 As part of the process, borrowers will also pay for an appraisal of the property, the price of which varies based on property and loan type.
 This fee is paid directly to a pre-selected appraisal firm.
 In addition to the closing points, there are also limited fees for underwriting, document preparation, and services.
 Borrowers should keep in mind that we require a Builder’s Risk insurance policy to be in effect during the life of the project.
 The fees for this policy will vary.
 In addition, throughout the life of the project, NavCap assesses a $250 fee for each inspection/draw request for a single-family unit or a condo and up to $1000 per inspection/draw for multi-family properties.
-We recommend limiting these draws to three or fewer per project to reduce the expense incurred.
+We recommend limiting draws to three or fewer per project to reduce the expense incurred.

 What happens after I submit the Proof of Funds and have the property under contract?